Home / Blogs / Numerical Methods and Stability

 )

-# Step 4: Add refinement zones
+# Step 4: Add volume refinement zones

 mesh.refine_region('wake', cells_across=10)